lioneltay/MathSite/README.md

 *** TODOS ***
--deployment

--dynamic partsPerRow
+-dynamic partsPerRow // FIX THIS, SPACING IS WEIRD

--answers markup
-	-only for questions not assignments
-	-toggle

 -allow parts to collapse when screen is too small